cloudinary/cloudinary_js/pkg/cloudinary-jquery-file-upload/README.md

 =======================================

 ## About
-The Cloudinary JQuery File Upload Plugin allows you to effortlessly upload assets to your cloud.
+The Cloudinary jQuery File Upload plugin allows you to effortlessly upload assets to your cloud.

 #### Note
 This Readme provides basic installation and usage information.